Wanted Ottumwa man in serious condition after officer-involved shooting in Blakesburg - NewsBreak

 BLAKESBURG, Iowa — State authorities have identified the suspect and officer involved in Wednesday's pursuit and subsequent shooting near rural Blakesburg, Iowa.
 Ottumwa police were attempting to arrest Charles Hall, 35, of Ottumwa, in connection with an armed robbery reported a few weeks prior.
 A multi-county chase ensued when...

-Mount Pleasant, IA- The Jefferson County Attorney’s Office has completed a review of an investigation of an officer-involved shooting.
-TV Station KTVO reports that Jefferson County Attorney Chauncey Moulding was asked to conduct a review of the incident, and determined that Henry County deputy Carlos Lopez used appropriate action to disarm 33-year-old Samantha Shumaker.
+MT.
+PLEASANT, Iowa — Jefferson County prosecutors have completed a review of the investigation into a Dec.
+3 officer-involved shooting in Mount Pleasant.
+Jefferson County Attorney Chauncey Moulding was asked to conduct a review of the incident to avoid conflicts of interest between the officers involved and the Henry County Attorney's Office.

 KCCI.com